Careers & Work Related Learning at Madeley

 Work Related Learning sessions continue at GCSE with lessons that are designed to deliver quality education and guidance to students and to prepare them the world of work.
 Topics covered include the construction of CVs, personal statements, letters of application and interview skills.

 As a parent or carer, you have a leading role when your child is making decisions about their career.
 Talking to your child about careers is important.
 Not only when they are making big decisions, such as subject choices and what to do when they leave school, but also throughout their school lives and beyond.
 It is important to be prepared and feel confident when they come to you for advice.
 Below is lots of useful information and links to websites to support you in assisting your child with their future career choices.
 Your son/daughter can complete Barclays life skills lessons at home which will give them access to work experience opportunities at Barclays, and learn essential life skills and careers related learning.
+START our online careers tool can be accessed from home and your child should be encouraged to invest time in using it and exploring careers and educational opportunities.

 Win that Job Parents Guide